Real estate yard signs are still an effective way to promote different properties for sale for real estate professionals and overall sellers.

 Further results were the following:

-There are many good providers that can produce nice custom real estate yard signs to a certain degree.
+Many good providers can produce nice custom real estate yard signs to a certain degree.

-But if you really want to cut through the noise and increase the attention and thus response rate for your real estate yard signs, you might need to put a little more extra effort into it.
+But if you want to cut through the noise and increase the attention and, thus, response rate for your real estate yard signs, you might need to put more effort into it.

-By human element I mean someone holding the sign.
+By human element, I mean someone is holding the sign.

-And no offense, but I didn’t mean the typical realtor picture on the sign that in the end looks like someone is running for some sort of office.
+And no offense, but I didn’t mean the typical realtor picture on the sign that, in the end, looks like someone is running for some office.